 - Indoor Treatment at Government and Empanelled Hospitals.

-- A cashless facilitate is available for treatment in impanelled hospitals and diagnostic centers for Pensioners and other identified beneficiaries.
+- A cashless facility is available for treatment in impaneled hospitals and diagnostic centers for Pensioners and other identified beneficiaries.

 - Reimbursement of expenses for treatment availed in Govt. /Private Hospitals under emergency.

 - Reimbursement of expenses incurred for the purchase of hearing aids, artificial limbs, appliances, etc. as specified.

 - Family Welfare, Maternity, and Child Health Services.

 - Medical consultation and dispensing of medicines in Ayurveda, Homeopathy, Unani, and Siddha systems of medicines (AYUSH)

 - The Committee has been informed that plastic identity cards are being issued as part of the computerization process to all the CGHS beneficiaries so that they can avail the medical facilities in any city should they happen to be in that city either on official work or on leave.
 With the introduction of plastic cards, beneficiaries can get medicines from any wellness Centre across the country without the need of carrying temporary attachments from their respective offices.

 Empanelment of Hospitals for Central Government Health Scheme (CGHS)